e-ditiones/SEG17/README.md

 For now, lemmatization is only processed on the original transcription (`<orig>` or `<seg>` if the text isn't normalized).

+The dictionnary used for the normalization of each token is based on [Morphalou](https://www.ortolang.fr/market/lexicons/morphalou).

 ## Credits

 This repository is developed by Alexandre Bartz with the help of Simon Gabay, as part of the project [e-ditiones](https://github.com/e-ditiones).

+For the dictionnary : Analyse et traitement informatique de la langue française - UMR 7118 (ATILF) (2019).
+Morphalou [Lexique].
+ORTOLANG (Open Resources and TOols for LANGuage) - www.ortolang.fr, https://hdl.handle.net/11403/morphalou/v3.1.

 ## Licences